Movies and Film in Boulder County

 International Film Series

-This popular art-house film festival—Boulder’s oldest—screens more than 100 films every school year on the CU campus; check www.internationalfilmseries.com for the spring schedule, and sign up for email updates.
+This popular art-house film festival—Boulder’s oldest—screens more than 100 films every school year at CU; check www.internationalfilmseries.com for the spring schedule, and sign up for email updates.

 Phipps IMAX Theater at Denver Museum of Nature and Science